THUDM/WebGLM/README.md

 export SERPAPI_KEY="YOUR KEY"
 ```

+Alternatively, you can use Bing search with local browser environment (playwright).
+You can add `--search bing` to start command lines to use Bing search.
+(See [Run as Command Line Interface](#run-as-command-line-interface) and [Run as Web Service](#run-as-web-service))

 ## Prepare Retriever Checkpoint

 Download the checkpoint on [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/bc96946dd9a14c84b8d4/) by running the command line below.